objarni/pytddmon/systest/Readme.txt

 Q: How are the system level tests run?
 A: The tests in this directory are not meant to be run by pyTDDmon.
-Run them with the run_all.py script:
+Run them with the systest.py script:

-$ python run_all.py
+$ python systest.py

 It will output which tests worked and which failed.

 Q: How is this organized?
-A: The run_all.py script runs pyTDDmon.pyw in "test mode" (flag --log-and-exit) in all subdirectories of systest.
+A: The systest.py script runs pyTDDmon.pyw in "test mode" (flag --log-and-exit) inside all subdirectories of systest.
 In each directory, there is an "expected.log" file.
-That file contains the correct output for pyTDDmon, for the directory in question. run_all.py checks each and every expected.log, and compares with the newly created pytddmon.pyw.
+That file contains the correct output for pyTDDmon, for the directory in question. systest.py checks each and every expected.log, and compares it with the newly created pytddmon.log.
-For each broken exception, an informative message is printed to stdout.
+For each broken expectation, an informative message is printed to stdout.